thainamhoang/adasite/index.md

 To cope with such quantities, we decided to run the analysis on decade basis.
-In other words all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following visualisations of network graphs use year 2012 as an example (388 nodes).
+In other words all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following graphs use year 2012 as an example (388 nodes).

-...
+{% include analysis/hex.html %}

+IMDB ratings are nicely distributed and mostly between 4 and 8.
+This is good to keep in mind when performing correlation analysis - one of the arguments is almost normally distributed and if it so for the other one, we can use parametric methods.

 ## What about the movies?